 After completing these requirements, you will be issued a temporary paper license from the DMV.
 This credential will be valid for 90 days.
 Your new California license will be mailed to you within this period.

-If you are under 18 with an out of state license, you will need to complete a process similar to the one above.
+If you are under 18 with an out-of-state license, you will need to complete a process similar to the one above when transferring.
 However, you will be required to first hold an out-of-state minors’ driver’s license until you turn 18.
 You are eligible to apply for your driver’s license at 16.

 To obtain an out-of-state minors’ drivers’ license in California, you will be asked to complete a Driver License & ID Card Application form and surrender your driver’s license from your previous state.
 A parent or legal guardian is required to accompany you to the DMV and sign off on necessary documents.